rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 The `TcpListener` allows us to listen for TCP connections.
 We’ve chosen to listen to the address `127.0.0.1:8080`.
-Breaking this address down, the section before the colon is an IP address representing your own computer (this is the same on each computer, and doesn't represent the authors' computer specifically), and `8080` is the port.
+Breaking this address down, the section before the colon is an IP address representing your own computer (this is the same on each computer, and doesn’t represent the authors’ computer specifically), and `8080` is the port.
 We’ve chosen this port for two reasons:
 HTTP is normally accepted on this port and 8080 is easy to remember because it’s the HTTP port 80 repeated.
 Note that connecting to port 80 requires